 Is Kinesiology Right for Me?

-You may also be interested in learning about the Physical Therapist Assistant program.
+You may also be interested in learning about the Physical Therapist Assistant program at Bakersfield College.

 BC students walking and talking on campus